chas-iot/calendar/README.md

 The API provider may not be able to keep up with these changes or may choose to not publish these changes to their free tier users.

 ## Functionality
 - Provides a single device with a default name of today.
+The Properties for the current date are:
+- - a Holiday indicator
+- - a Working day indicator
+- - a Description or Reason for anything special about the date or weekday name if there's nothing more specific
+- - a Tag that may be useful in rules
+- - the Source of the holiday (eg. API website)
 - Configuration of
 - - the working / non-working days of the week
 - - connection details for a Holiday API provider, with a Status (readonly) to help detect and resolve mis-configuration